sahtepetrucci/php-responsive-css-sprites/README.md

-# PHP Retina CSS Sprites Generator
+# PHP Responsive CSS Sprites Generator

 A responsive CSS sprites generator.
 Built to be used with Laravel models, but can be used separately.